 Understanding is developed through targeted advanced coursework tailored to the student.
 Professional papers may involve, but are not limited to, topics such as watershed hydrology, integrated management of invasive plant species, soil nutrient management, land reclamation, restoration ecology, fluvial systems ecology and restoration, riparian ecology, microbial ecology of natural systems, chemical fate and transport, water quality, crop diversification, precision agriculture, environmental risk assessment, remote sensing and GIS applications, and climate variability.

-- Bachelor's degree in related field or a strong science background.
+- Bachelor's degree in a science field or a strong science background.
 This degree must be completed before an application can be submitted.

 - undergraduate GPA of 3.0 or better

 - show significant promise for success in a graduate program

 Meeting the minimum department standards does not ensure admission to the program.
 The minimum GPA is not an absolute threshold.
 However, for applicants with an undergraduate GPA below 2.75, it will be recommended that they first apply to MSU for admission as a non-degree online graduate student, take two courses (6 credits) offered by the program and get a grade of B or better, then apply to the program.
 If they are admitted into the program, the course credits can be transferred.
 Admission to Montana State University graduate programs is based on a number of factors, including prior academic and professional experience and the personal statement.

 GRE scores are NOT required for applicants in the Professional MS in LRES program.
 However, if applicants have already taken this test and would like to share their scores, they are free to upload a copy as part of their application.

 Application deadlines to the online Professional MS in LRES program are slightly different than applications to other LRES graduate programs.